chengsoonong/didbits/README.md

 learning.
 This is aimed at the scientist (biologist, astronomer) who is starting to use machine learning tools.

 If you have a good description for any of the concepts in [Ideas](#ideas) please send me a pull request.
 Use the issue tracker for suggested topics.

+The script ipynbhelper.py comes from [nbtidy](https://github.com/chengsoonong/nbtidy)

 ## Concepts with more detailed descriptions
 Mostly in python.